ketch-sdk/ketch-samples/ketch-ios/iOS Ketch Pref Center using SwiftUI/README.md

-# Ketch Smart Tag for the iOS app
+# Ketch Smart Tag for the iOS app using SwiftUI

 This document demonstrates the Ketch Smart Tag usage for the Swift based native iOS application.